Strengthen Economic Competition

 State Examples

-• The New York 21st-Century Antitrust Act (2021 NY S 933A) would update antiquated antitrust laws to shift the dominant power of big corporations back to workers, small businesses, and communities.
+• The New York 21st-Century Antitrust Act (2023 NY SB 6748B) would update antiquated antitrust laws to shift power from big corporations back to workers, small businesses, and communities.

 Toolkits